tidalcycles/tidal-doc/blog/blog_topic_relyt_r_xuixo.md

 #### "Nondegenerate" (33 EDO)

-Channeling a dystopian sci-fi rave, the sub-heavy techno track 'Nondegenerate' in 33 notes per octave (EDO = equal divisions per octave) opens the album at 170 BPM.
+Channeling a dystopian sci-fi rave, the sub-heavy techno track 'Nondegenerate' opens the album at 170 BPM and 33 notes per octave (EDO = equal divisions per octave).

 The microtunable VST Arturia Pigments is used for all synth sounds, including the arp, chords, and sub bass.
-This [list of microtunable VST synths on the xenharmonic wiki](https://en.xen.wiki/w/List_of_microtonal_software_plugins) is how I first heard of Pigments.
+This [list of microtunable VST synths on the xenharmonic wiki](https://en.xen.wiki/w/List_of_microtonal_software_plugins) is how I first heard about Pigments.
 To microtune Pigments I used [Sevish's scale workshop](https://sevish.com/scaleworkshop/?version=2.1.0) and exported a `.scl` file for 33-EDO.
 To create this tuning file, the steps are:

 `New Scale -> Equal Temperament -> "Number of Divisions" = 33, "Interval to divide" = 2/1 -> Export Scala scale (.scl)`

 On this track I controlled Ableton Live with TidalCycles via MIDI and recorded the results.
-This track was not recorded live--clips from TidalCycles were pieced together over a DJ-friendly arrangement structure.
+This track was not performed and recorded live--clips from TidalCycles were pieced together over a DJ-friendly arrangement structure.
 The rigidity of 8- and 16-bar arrangement structure seems to be foundational or omnipresent in (Western) dance music so I wanted to enforce that structure for this piece.

 The way I played and composed the arpeggio in TidalCycles is with several custom functions I wrote (and [one by from polymorphic.engine](https://club.tidalcycles.org/t/pattern-to-list/2982)).
 They are constructed from base TidalCycles functions `nTake`, `toScale'` (for non-12-tone scales), and `segment`.
 Essentially, I use a custom function `takeArp`' to map a math function to a microtonal scale and construct an isorhythm out of it.